On Combining Machine Learning with Decision Making: Optimization

 A generic MILP solver like CPLEX\footnote{IBM ILOG CPLEX Optimization Studio v12.2.0.2 2010} or Gurobi\footnote{Gurobi Optimizer v3.0, Gurobi Optimization, Inc. 2010} can produce an exact solution using branch-and-bound or other related exact methods.
-In our experiments we use Gurobi.
-The weighted TRP problem is NP-hard (can be shown by a reduction of the hamiltonian cycle problem) and hence most likely not solvable by polynomial-time algorithms.
-The standard (unweighted -- all weights equal) TRP can be encoded by different mixed-integer programming formulations \citep[see][]{fischetti93,eijl95,lucena08} each with different performance guarantees (e.g., solving 15-60 nodes), which could be adapted for our purpose.
-There are also techniques for producing constant factor approximate solutions to the unweighted TRP, which could run faster than the MILP solvers for large problem instances.
-If the weights are integers, we can adapt these faster techniques for the standard problem to the weighed TRP problem by replicating the respective nodes by $w_{i}$ times where $w_{i}$ is equal to the weight of node $i$.
-If the weights are rational (as is the case in (\ref{eqn:learning1}) and (\ref{eqn:learning2})), a rounding and discretization trick is one way to map back to the standard solution techniques.
-More on this topic is discussed in Section \ref{sec:relatedworks}.
+We use Gurobi.
+The weighted TRP problem is NP-hard (can be shown by a reduction to the \textcolor{black}{Hamiltonian} cycle problem) and hence most likely not solvable by polynomial-time algorithms.
+The standard unweighted (all weights equal) TRP can be encoded by different mixed-integer programming formulations \citep[see][]{fischetti93,eijl95,lucena08} each with different performance guarantees (e.g., solving 15-60 nodes), which could be adapted for our purpose.
+There are also techniques for producing constant factor approximate solutions to the unweighted TRP \citep{goemans98,blum94,arora00,archer08,archer10}, which could run faster than the MILP solvers for large problems.
+If the weights $\{w_i\}_i$ are integers, we can adapt these faster techniques for the standard problem to the weighed TRP problem by replicating each node $w_{i}$ times.
+If the weights are rational, as is the case in (\ref{eqn:learning1}) and (\ref{eqn:learning2}), we can use rounding and discretization in order to apply the faster solution techniques for solving the standard TRP.